Beurt SerVaas

-Beurt SerVaas (May 7, 1919 - February 2, 2014) was an American businessman, publisher, and politician.
-He served as a US Naval Officer in China during World War II, after being recruited by Office of Strategic Services (OSS, now known as the CIA).
-He later served on the Indianapolis City-County Council from 1961 - 2002, the last 27 years of which as the council president.
+Dr. Beurt Richard SerVaas (May 7, 1919 – February 2, 2014) was an American businessman, publisher, and politician.
+He served as a US Naval Officer in China during World War II, after being recruited by the Office of Strategic Services (OSS, now known as the CIA).
+He later served on the Indianapolis City-County Council from 1961 to 2002, the last 27 years of which as the council president.

 Early life

 SerVaas was born on May 7, 1919, in Indianapolis, Indiana, to Beurt Hans and Lela Etta SerVaas.
 He graduated from Shortridge High School in 1937.
-At the age of 15, he achieved the rank of Eagle Scout and was named "one of Indiana’s most distinguished scouts of the past 100 years".
+At the age of 15, he achieved the rank of Eagle Scout and was named "one of Indiana’s most distinguished scouts of the past 100 years."
 During his study at Indiana University, he took a janitorial job at the Indianapolis IU Extension Division.
 In order to obtain a job in Argentina he needed to learn Spanish, so he enrolled at the University of Mexico, having been loaned $35 from his grandfather for his trip and then hitchhiking to Mexico.
 In 1939 he returned home to finish his study at IU and graduated in May 1941 with a degree in chemistry, history, and Spanish.
 While at Indiana University, he joined Delta Upsilon fraternity.
 After his graduation, he worked at Shortridge High School where he taught chemistry and Spanish.
 At the same time he attended classes at the Purdue University as a DuPont scholar to complete post-graduate work in chemistry.
 He earned a Doctorate of Medical Science from the Indiana University School of Medicine in 1970.

 SerVaas served in the China theatre in World War II as a naval officer.
-Together with 15 men in his command he was to "disrupt Japanese river supply lines, train Chinese troops and establish intelligence resources prepared for the invasion of the Japanese mainland".
+Together with 15 men in his command he was to "disrupt Japanese river supply lines, train Chinese troops and establish intelligence resources prepared for the invasion of the Japanese mainland."
 He was awarded the Bronze Star for fulfilling the special assignment at the Japanese garrison on Formosa (Taiwan).
-Ten years after the end of World War II SerVaas was invited to Taiwan to receive the Chiang Kai-shek Medal of Honor.
+Ten years after the end of World War II, SerVaas was invited to Taiwan to receive the Chiang Kai-shek Medal of Honor.